Biostatisticians & Epidemiologists

-Tamekia Jones, PhD Assistant Professor, Pediatrics & Preventive Medicine Tamekia L. Jones, Ph.D., is an Assistant Professor in the Department of Pediatrics with a secondary appointment in the Department of Preventive Medicine.
+Tamekia Jones, PhD Associate Professor, Pediatrics & Preventive Medicine Tamekia L. Jones, Ph.D., is an Associate Professor in the Department of Pediatrics with a secondary appointment in the Department of Preventive Medicine.
 Dr. Jones is a biostatistician for the Children’s Foundation Research Institute.
 In this role, she assists investigators with study design, sample size and power calculations, and statistical analyses.
 Prior to joining UTHSC, Dr. Jones served as a senior statistician for frontline Acute Lymphoblastic Leukemia clinical trials in the Children’s Oncology Group at the University of Florida.
 Her research interests include clinical trials, survival analysis, obesity, and health disparities.

 Mehmet Kocak, PhD Associate Professor of Biostatistics, Preventive Medicine Mehmet earned his M.Sc. degree in applied statistics from Michigan State University and a Ph.D. in statistics from the University of Memphis.
 He has been a study biostatistician for numerous Phase-I and Phase-II clinical trials conducted by St. Jude Children’s Research Hospital from 2002-2011 and by Pediatric Brain Tumor Consortium (PBTC) from 2002-present, and for clinical and observational studies conducted by University of Tennessee Health Science Center (UTHSC) since 2011.
 His areas of research have been time-course gene expression data analysis, meta-analysis of p-values, Phase-I clinical trial design, Survival analysis, and categorical data analysis.
 He is an expert in the SAS programming language as well as SAS/Graph.